jrhendrix-dev/Business-First-English-Center-PHP/README.md

-# Project Rota Business English
+# Business First English Center

 ## Overview
 Project RBE is a comprehensive web-based application designed to facilitate the management of an academic institution.
 It provides a user-friendly interface for students, teachers, and administrators to interact with the system efficiently.
 The application is built using PHP and leverages Bootstrap for a responsive design, ensuring accessibility across various devices.